toolmasterio/studio-dev/README.md

 # Plugin development
 1. Add new folder with "@companyname" plugin to packages/plugins repository
-2. Add new folder with plugin inside of the folder
+2. Add new folder with plugin inside the folder
+3. Make tar of plugin using ``yarn build @toolmaster/multitenant --tar``
-3. Install plugin trough UI
+4. Install plugin trough UI

 # Resources